As you may have guessed, the Unequal newsletter is about inequality.

-Many in the world are pissed off with how broken the ‘system’ is.
+Many are pissed off with how broken the ‘system’ is.
 If that’s you, this newsletter is for you.

-I will bring analysis, news roundups, data snapshots, original reportage, interviews, reading suggestions and maybe even an occasional opinion piece to your inbox.
-Perhaps a podcast?
-Who knows.
+I bring analysis, news roundups, data snapshots, original reportage, interviews, reading suggestions and maybe even an occasional opinion piece to your inbox.

 Wish me luck.
 And yes, please subscribe and share.